 Fill in the comb’s using the red thread and satin stitch.
+See our how to do Satin stitch for advice.
 Use the golden orange thread to stitch the beaks with satin stitch.
 The end of the beak needs some very tiny stitches so take your time and be patient.

 Finishing off the chicken embroidery designs